Princess Alice of the United Kingdom: Later life

 Tragedy befell Alice on 29 May 1873, when her youngest and favourite son, Friedrich, called "Frittie", died after falling 20 feet from a window.
 The child suffered from haemophilia, and although he regained consciousness, the internal bleeding could not be stopped.
 Alice never recovered from Frittie's death, writing to her mother two months later: "I am glad you have a little coloured picture of my darling.
 I feel lower and sadder than ever and miss him so much, so continually."
 However, the Queen's attention was more focused on the engagement of her son Prince Alfred to the Grand Duchess Marie Alexandrovna of Russia, the only surviving daughter of Tsar Alexander II and his first wife, Empress Maria Alexandrovna.
 The Tsar had refused to present his daughter for pre-marriage inspection in England, and instead invited the Queen to meet the family in Germany.
 Alice supported this suggestion, and on the same day she wrote to the Queen about how much she missed Frittie, the Queen wrote to Alice in scathing terms: "You have entirely taken the Russian side, and I do not think, dear child, that you should tell me...what I ought to do."

 After Frittie's death, Alice attached herself more closely to her only surviving son, Ernest, and her newborn daughter Marie.
 In 1875 she resumed her public duties, including fund-raising, medical and social work, which had always held her interest.
 She maintained active correspondence with the social reformer Octavia Hill.
 However, in these years, relations with her husband deteriorated.
-In late 1876, she travelled to England for treatment due to an internal complaint caused by a backward curvature of the womb, and remained at Balmoral while she recovered.
+In late 1876, she travelled to Britain for treatment due to an internal complaint caused by a backward curvature of the uterus,and remained at Balmoral while she recovered.
 From Balmoral, she wrote to her husband criticising the childishness of his letters: "[i]f my children wrote me such childish letters – only short accounts – of where and what they had eaten or where they had been etc., and no opinions, observations and remarks, I should be surprised – and how much more so when you write like that!"
 On 3 October 1876, she wrote another despairing letter to Louis: